Karl Gebhardt: Nazi Party membership and activities

-World War II

 Gebhardt served as Chief Surgeon of the Staff of the Reich during World War II, and under his direction the Hohenlychen Sanatorium became a military hospital for the Waffen-SS.

-On 27 May 1942, Himmler ordered Gebhardt dispatched to Prague in order to attend to Reinhard Heydrich, who was wounded by an anti-tank grenade during Operation Anthropoid earlier that day.
+On 27 May 1942, Himmler ordered Gebhardt dispatched to Prague in order to attend to Reinhard Heydrich, who had been wounded by an anti-tank grenade during Operation Anthropoid earlier that day.
 Heydrich was SS-Obergruppenführer and General der Polizei, and the acting Reichsprotektor of the Protectorate of Bohemia and Moravia.
 When Heydrich developed a fever after surgery for his extensive wounds, Theodor Morell, personal physician to Adolf Hitler, suggested to Gebhardt that he should treat Heydrich with sulfonamide (an early antibiotic).
-Gebhardt refused Morell's advice, expecting Heydrich to recover without antibiotic therapy.
+Gebhardt refused Morell's advice expecting Heydrich to recover without antibiotic therapy.
 Heydrich died of sepsis on 4 June 1942, eight days after the attack.
-Gebhardt's refusal to prescribe sulfonamide contributed to Heydrich's death and had many unfortunate implications for concentration camp prisoners, upon whom he later conducted medical experiments.
+Gebhardt's refusal to prescribe sulfonamide contributed to Heydrich's death and had many unfortunate implications for concentration camp prisoners upon whom he later conducted medical experiments.

 In early 1944, Gebhardt treated Albert Speer for fatigue and a swollen knee.
-He nearly killed Speer until he was replaced by another doctor, Dr. Friedrich Koch, who intervened on Speer's behalf.
+He nearly killed Speer until he was replaced by another physician, Dr. Friedrich Koch, who intervened on Speer's behalf.
 Gebhardt eventually rose to the rank of Gruppenführer in the Allgemeine SS and a Generalleutnant in the Waffen-SS.

 By 22 April 1945, the day before the Red Army entered the outskirts of Berlin, Joseph Goebbels brought his wife and children into the Vorbunker to stay.
 Adolf Hitler and a few loyal personnel were present in the adjoining Führerbunker to direct the final defence of Berlin.
 Gebhardt, in his capacity as leader of the German Red Cross, approached Goebbels about taking the children out of the city with him, but he was dismissed by Goebbels.